2019-onwards Kawasaki Z125 Buyers Guide | a return to the A1 licence class for Kawasaki after a 25-year absence

 The build quality, detailing, finishes and general reliability records of nearly all modern Kawasakis is almost without exception beyond criticism with ‘Special K’s standards having made a noticeable step up in recent years – and the Z125, although a relatively simple, budget-priced, novice offering, is no exception to the rule.

-Owners generally are very impressed with their bikes with one commenting, "Excellent build quality.
+From our owner reviews the consensus are generally are very impressed with their bikes with one commenting, "Excellent build quality.
 It feels well put-together and reliable…" However, some do state they've had issues with the screen and some rattles.
+With a few owners opting to swap out the stock mirrors for bar end alternatives to eliminate any mirror vibration.
+That coupled with an aftermarket Kawasaki gear indicator for additional rider ease.

 As a learner bike, it sounds fantastic: "I got this bike as a commuter with the intention of getting a bigger bike when I pass my Cat A test.
 I do a 70 mile round trip each day on mainly rural roads.
 The Z125 is massively fun to ride on the sort of routes I'm doing, to the extent that I think I'll do my test but keep this bike for now."